đź“– Quadratic forms#

 Why are quadratic forms useful in the optimization course?

-Look at the third term in the multivariate Taylor expansion of a function \(f(x) \colon \mathbb{R}^N \to \mathbb{R}\).
+Look at the third term in the multivariate Taylor expansion of a function \(f(x) \colon \mathbb{R}^n \to \mathbb{R}\).
 It is a quadratic form!

-We use quadratic forms for a local approximation of any function, in particular the functions we will want to optimize β€” later in the course.
+We use quadratic forms for a local approximation of any function, and in second order conditions of optimization — later in the course.

 Canonical form of quadratic forms#